You see the person you loved,

 Younger, blunter, but not as cruel.

-They said you were different, strange,
+They said I was different, strange,

 He created their spit– used it once to heal blind eyes.

-He mixed the earth He created them with into the substance.
+He mixed the earth with His saliva.

 Oh, the pride of man.